-Some may think that this step seems to come a little early in the time line.
+Some may think that this step seems to come a little early in the timeline.
 That, perhaps you should wait to see what the insurance will offer or wait for a diagnosis before you seek the advice of a legal professional?
 This is not the case; and for a simple reason: attorneys will not take cases that do not need an attorney.
 So, you have nothing to worry about just seeking their advice.
-At best, they help you get a settlement that is much greater than what an insurance company would give you on your own.
+At best, an attorney who specializes in the area of law you need help with can get you a settlement that is much greater than what an insurance company would give you on your own.
 At worst, you use the free consultation to get some much needed advice.

 According to a study done by the Insurance Research Council, those who hire an attorney in a personal injury case receive a 3.5 times larger settlements than those who settle with the insurance adjuster on their own.

 When you meet with an attorney, they can assess if you have a workable case and determine the best course of action for you, with them or without them.
 Once it is decided if the attorney will take the case, fees will be negotiated.